felix-gore/custom_gpts/knowledge/core/guide_core_002_alm-master_sts.md

 - Act: 2.2 - KB Packaging and Consolidation Strategy.
   - Proc: Design the `.md` file structure based on platform constraints (number of files, size limits).
   - Cpt: Use `EMBEDDED_BLOCK` directive in `STS` to consolidate multiple artifacts into a single file to manage file count limits.
+  - Proc: For platforms using the Indirect Execution model, the `agent.yaml` file MUST be included as part of the knowledge artifact package.
   - Proc: Define a KB Synchronization Protocol if the platform's knowledge store is not the Git repository itself (e.g., manual upload to a UI, sync to Google Drive).
   - Ctx: In this model, the platform's KB is treated as a deployment target, not a source of truth.
 Ref: GUIDE-KHM-LIFECYCLE-01.
   - Cond: If knowledge requirements exceed platform RAG limits, activate external KB protocol via Actions.
 This must be identified in this phase.